 He wanted to find a fundamental explanation, but he said that nearly everything he came across immediately jumped into SOLID or design patterns or advanced concepts of some kind.
 Rather than starting with such advanced topics he wanted to go back to basics, and based his answers on the conversion of some code from its original procedural style into the so-called "better" OO style.
 In my humble opinion his answers fell short of providing simple answers to those simple questions, so were a failure.
 By simply taking a small program and converting it from procedural to object oriented, while removing the inefficient code along the way, he left his students with the task of deducing the answers by examining what he had done.
 In my book this is not good enough.
 He should have provided the answers so that the students could have rewritten the code themselves instead of him rewriting the code and thus forcing his students to deduce the answers.
 Seeing a particular solution from which you have to guess the principles on which it was built is not the same as being given the principles on which you can build your own solutions.

 I have been reading about OO theory and creating implementations of that theory since 2002, and while browsing the internet I have come across a huge number of articles in which different people have given different interpretations of what OO means and how it can be implemented.
 These articles usually express themselves in the format "This is a rule, and this is how it should be implemented" or "if you don't do it this way then you are not a proper OO programmer".
 I have seen too many misinterpretations of perfectly valid rules, and I have also seen a proliferation of artificial and imagined rules.
-Fortunately I have enough experience so that I am able to separate the wheat from the chaff, and I have summed up my opinions of all this chaff in Look at how many rules I break and Your rules are RUBBISH!
+Fortunately I have enough experience so that I am able to separate the wheat from the chaff, and I have summed up my opinions of all this chaff in Look at how many rules I break, Your code is crap! and Your rules are RUBBISH!

 While the author did attempt to answer the three questions, it is my opinion that the answers glossed over the basics with airy-fairy language which had the effect of hiding the fundamental principles under a layer of indirection.
 Below I have extracted various statements from his article and then commented on those statements.